konstructio/kubefirst/docs/kubefirst/local/faq.md

 ## I ran into an issue, what should I try?

+The `kubefirst local` command is demanding on the localhost.
+It creates a multinode local k3d kubernetes cluster and deploys a lot of content to the cluster.
+Please consider extending as much local resources to your local docker runtime as you have space for.

-If an error occurrs during install or uninstall, you can often just run the command again.
+If an error occurrs during `kubefirst local` or `kubefirst cluster destroy`, you can often just run the command again.
 There's a `~/.kubefirst` file on your localhost that keeps track of your execution state.
 If rerunning doesn't work, move on to the next step.

 ## I ran into an issue and rerunning didin't help, what should I try now?

 There's a log file that gets printed right after the `kubefirst local` command starts.
-This log file will often destribe the details of what happened at the point of failure, and can help indicate the right steps for resolution.
+This log file will often describe the details of what happened at the point of failure, and can help indicate the right steps for resolution.

 ## I checked the logs and still can't figure out what to do next - what now?